chanhi2000/ELEN133lab/lab/lab08.md

 1. For the eight filters in Part 4, plot pole-zero diagrams and frequency responses using MATLAB.
 What is the difference between the high pass and low pass IIR filter locations of the poles and zeroes?
 What is the difference between the high pass and low pass FIR filter locations of the zeroes?
 For the FIR filter, how are the b coefficients different for the low and high pass filters?
 2. How would you design a notch filter to filter out all periodic signals at a fundamental frequency of $$500\:\text{Hz}$$ with only odd harmonics?

+__Submit the answers to the questions above and the questions in the laboratory procedure as well as the data and sketches requested in the procedure.
+Submit a listing of`C code instructions and your coefficients for Parts 3-5.__